Skip to content

 The server minimum requirements will depend on the expected usage of the application and on the specifications of the Cartesi machine in use, like its RAM size and total size.
 The developer will have to experiment with different configurations to find the best fit for his needs.
 We suggest starting with a minimum of 8GB of RAM, and scaling up vertically as needed.

 The Cartesi rollups node is distributed as a Docker image, so the server will need to have Docker installed.
-Any popular cloud provider, like AWS, GCP, Azure, Digital Ocean, or Linode, is capable of running docker containers, either manually by spawing a server and running docker, or by using a managed container infrastructure like Kubernetes.
+Any popular cloud provider, like AWS, GCP, Azure, Digital Ocean, or Linode, is capable of running docker containers, either manually by spawning a server and running docker, or by using a managed container infrastructure like Kubernetes.

 The developer can also use a service like Fly.io to deploy the application node.